 Shared responsibilities and division of work

 Shared costs if you want to open a new facility or even expand in your current location

 A wider circle of contacts to bring on more clients

 Someone to support and motivate you

-Profits are shared so be sure that each party is pulling their weight
+Profits are shared, so be sure that each party is pulling its weight.

 Make the right choice

-Seek shared values: Be sure you share the same values, ethics and philosophy with a potential partner.
-While personality and chemistry are important; they mean little if you don’t have the same values.
+Be sure you share the same values, ethics, and philosophy with a potential partner.
+While personality and chemistry are important, they mean little if you don’t have the same values.

-Share goals: Shared goals are essential to a good partnership.
-Both of you also have to be committed to putting the necessary effort behind the partnership to achieve success.
+Shared goals are essential to a good partnership.
+Both of you also have to be committed to putting the partnership's necessary effort to achieve success.

 A good partner is worth their weight in gold.
 But remember, don’t hurry to find one.
 Take your time and be sure your partner shares your drive to succeed as well as your philosophy about running a business and client service.